Kivylius/Asset-Manager/README.md

 </div>

-Manange all your Godot assets in a single place, get previews and send files directly into project(s).
+Manage all your Godot assets in a single place, get previews and send files directly into project(s).
 Supports godot 4.x on Mac/Linux & Windows.

 ## Key Features